 I’ve also included lots of resources in Artistic License like a printable vocabulary list you can have on hand as you read through the course (in case you keep forgetting if you’re the licensee or the licensor!), examples of other artists who are licensing, an example of an effective pitch, examples of the initial negotiation process, and a fantastic sample contract.

 How Will I Get the Artistic License Lessons?

-The course is made up of 15 lessons which are all accessible immediately through the user account you set up when you purchase Artistic License.
+All the lessons and bonuses are accessible immediately through the user account you set up when you purchase Artistic License.
 All of the lessons are online, so you will be able to access them from any internet-connected device at any time.

 How Long Will it Take to Finish the Course?

 I want you to go at your own pace because everyone is in a different situation and has a different amount of time to dedicate to education.
 I don’t expect you to work through the materials on my schedule.
 Each lesson should take you somewhere between 3 and 10 minutes to read (with the exception of the videos which are between 30 and 90 minutes), but you’ll also want to take notes and look over the bonus materials.
 If you’re working alongside the course, you can get your first licensing deal started before you’ve even finished the lessons!
 You’ll want to set aside another 30 minutes to an hour per lesson to complete some tasks that reflect what you learned.